department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/monthly-data-interpretation.md

 # Purpose

-The purpose of the quant-qual monthly interpretation process is to **inform the Mobile team’s prioritization with data** so that the team focuses on what most directly and significantly impacts the Veteran experience, avoids prioritizing proven outliers, and knows when gathering more information when necessary.
-This interpretation alone will not dictate the team’s work, but it will surface data-informed factors for prioritization alongside other considerations.
+The purpose of the quant-qual monthly interpretation process is **informing the Mobile team’s feature prioritization with data** so that the team focuses on what most directly and significantly impacts the Veteran experience, avoids prioritizing proven outliers, and knows when gathering more information is necessary.
+This interpretation alone will not dictate the team’s work, but will surface data which should influence prioritization alongside other considerations.

 ## Goal outcomes

-The Mobile team wants to make data-informed decisions about the substance and prioritization of its work, but no single data source can comprehensively capture Veteran experience with this product.
-The goals of this monthly collaborative interpretation of data across quantitative and qualitative sources is to:
+The Mobile team wants to make data-informed decisions about the substance and prioritization of its work, but no single data source can comprehensively capture Veteran experience.
+The goals of monthly collaborative data interpretation, across quantitative and qualitative sources, is to:

 1. Validate findings in one data set with other data in order to provide a more robust picture.
 2. Inform and scope follow-up actions based on validated findings.